-I teach from Dr. Glenn Balfour’s textbook A Step-by-Step Introduction to New Testament Greek.
+I usually teach New Testament Greek from Dr. Glenn Balfour’s textbook A Step-by-Step Introduction to New Testament Greek.
 This is an excellent resource both for those with no background in languages, as well as those wanting a proper academic understanding of the subject.
 He explains all English grammar along the way in an introductory fashion, but also teaches Greek grammar with its precise linguistic terminology.
 Another benefit of this textbook is the constant attempt to use as many examples from the original text as possible, so that one can begin to get to know the New Testament in its original language from the start.
-For overseas students who prefer working from American English, or those wanting to learn at a different level (perhaps younger students, or those seeking a tutor alongside a course already using another book), other textbooks could be used.

 There is a practically endless amount of tools available for learning all four of these ancient languages; if you have any questions about any of them, and the suitability of using them while learning from me, please do not hesitate to ask!